 Start by changing the proportions of your plate so that protein foods are no longer the main attractions.
 Instead, fill about half of the plate with a colourful variety of vegetables and fruit, a quarter of the plate with whole grains such as brown rice and 100% whole-grain bread.
 Fish, poultry, lean meat or legumes (chickpeas, lentils, tofu) should make up the remaining one-quarter of the plate.
 Choose plant-based protein foods more often.

-Slash the fat
+Slash the saturated fat

-Trim all visible fat from meat and take the skin off poultry and fish to reduce fat and calories.
+Trim all visible fat from meat and take the skin off poultry to reduce saturated fat and calories.
 Instead of pan-frying or deep-frying, try baking, broiling, grilling or roasting (on a rack, so fat can drip away).
 Fish may be poached in water, sodium-reduced tomato juice or lower-fat milk.
 To sauté, use a non-stick pan or a small amount of heart-healthy olive or canola oil.
 Plant-based protein foods are naturally low in fat.

 If you're sautéeing, steaming or boiling a vegetable, it's just as easy to cook two or more in the same pot or pan.
 If you're making brown rice, cook twice the amount you need so you'll have enough for another meal.